Pennsylvania Route 48: Route description

 At this point, PA 48 heads northwest into the borough of Versailles, passing over CSX's Keystone Subdivision railroad line and becoming Walnut Street as it passes a mix of homes and businesses.
 The route crosses into the city of McKeesport and widens into a divided highway as it comes to an intersection with PA 148.
 Here, PA 148 continues along Walnut Street and PA 48 turns east onto four-lane undivided Long Run Road, passing through more residential and commercial areas.
 The road curves south by more businesses prior to curving east past a mix of woods and commercial development, briefly entering Versailles again before crossing back into McKeesport.
 The route curves north before heading northeast and entering the borough of White Oak.
 Upon crossing Lincoln Way, PA 48 becomes Jacks Run Road and narrows to two lanes, entering more forested areas with occasional homes and businesses.
 The road continues north and heads into North Versailles Township and passes through more wooded areas of development, passing east of East Allegheny High School and turning northeast before coming to an intersection with US 30.

 Past this junction, the route becomes Mosside Boulevard and runs past businesses prior to heading into forested areas.
 The road briefly passes through the borough of Wall prior to crossing back into North Versailles Township and heading into commercial areas, turning northeast.
 The route widens into a four-lane divided highway and passes over Norfolk Southern's Pittsburgh Line and Turtle Creek, entering the borough of Monroeville.
 Here, PA 48 becomes an undivided road as it comes to an intersection with PA 130.
 Following this, the road narrows to two lanes and passes through woods, curving more to the north.
 Farther north, the route enters commercial areas, widening into a four-lane road at the Haymaker Road intersection, where it passes between Gateway High School to the west and Forbes Hospital to the east.
-PA 48 turns northwest, passing more businesses and reaching its northern terminus at an intersection with US 22 Business near an interchange that has access to I-376/US 22 and I-76 (Pennsylvania Turnpike).
+PA 48 turns northwest, passing more businesses and reaching its northern terminus at an intersection with US 22 Bus. near an interchange that has access to I-376/US 22 and I-76 (Pennsylvania Turnpike).